 -You call us for a free legal consultation with one of our car accident attorneys

--Our firm deals with the insurance companies regarding your vehicle repair and rental
+-Our firm in silver spring deals with the insurance companies regarding your vehicle repair and rental

 -You go to the doctors and get the treatment you need